Illieston House

 Illieston House, also known as Illieston Castle, is a castle located in West Lothian, Scotland, by the River Almond near Broxburn.
+It was built around 1600 and features a T-plan design with gabled dormers and a staircase tower.
+Over its history, it underwent modifications and restorations, including additions such as a new kitchen wing and modern interior amenities.
+It has changed ownership several times and it was renovated in 1856 by architect William Burn and underwent modernization in the 21st century.
+Listed as a Category B building in 1971, it attracted media attention for its sale in 2018.

 Description

-The castle is a T-plan design, 2 storeys tall, with an attic, slated roof, and an additional kitchen wing.
-It has gabled dormers, and a stair-tower on the south side.
-There is an additional 2nd stair-turret from the 2nd storey leading to a watch-chamber at the top of the main stair-tower.
+The castle was originally a T-plan design, 2 storeys tall, with an attic, slated roof, and an additional kitchen wing which has since been demolished.
+It has gabled dormers, and a staircase tower on the south side that runs the full height of the main building.
+There is an additional corbelled out stair-turret from the 2nd storey leading to a watch-chamber at the top of the main staircase tower.

-The modern interior includes four bedrooms and three reception rooms over three levels, plus a "turret room".
-The kitchen wing includes a separate laundry room and small lobby, beside a walled garden.
+The modern interior includes four bedrooms and three reception rooms over three levels, plus a 2.8 by 2.65 m room within the turret.
+A new kitchen wing includes a separate laundry room and small lobby, beside a walled garden.
+The castle also has a biomass boiler.